TheEdgeOfRage/logfmt/README.md

 ### Raw output

-Dont output keys just values emulate lcut like bechaviour, also outputs timestamp and level keys by defult.
+Don't output keys just values (emulate lcut like behavior), also outputs timestamp and level keys by default.
 With -o singleField allow getting one field

 ### Output All